dobrou/CsvLINQPadDriver/README.md

 ## Data Types ##

-Everything is string.
-Because there is no data type info in CSV files, this is best we can do.
+Everything is `string`.
+Because there is no data type info in CSV files, this is the best we can do - see conversion [extension methods](#extension-methods).

 ## Generated Data Object ##